gleero/grunt-favicons/README.md

 Values: `auto|none|#COLOR`

 Background color for Windows 8 tile.
 If option set to `auto` color is selected automatically. `none` leaves transparency.

+### Low resolution

+If you reduce the image to 16x16, it will blured.
+To avoid this, you can put near source image the prefixes.
+For example: source image called `logo.png`.
+If you put nearly `logo.16x16.png` then it will be used.

 ### Usage Examples